Mathidevdevil/VLSI-learnings-/README.md

      +------> FF2  (arrives at 7 ns)
 Clock skew = 7 − 5 = 2 ns
 Large or uncontrolled clock skew can cause setup and hold timing violations.

+What is Propagation Delay?

+Answer:
+Propagation delay is the time taken for a change at the input of a digital circuit to produce a corresponding change at its output.

+There are commonly two delays:

+tPLH → Output changes Low → High

+tPHL → Output changes High → Low

+Interview point: Lower propagation delay generally means a faster circuit.

+---

+What is Fan-in?

+Answer:
+Fan-in is the maximum number of inputs that a logic gate can accept.

+Example:

+A 4-input AND gate has a fan-in of 4.

+---